 “I always wanted to further my education and I was trying to find ways to do it online because I’m always on the road,” Winger says, “so Berklee Online was the only place that gave me what I would consider to be legitimate music courses that I could take online and really get something out of.”"A Grammy … I would've never imagined that in a million years." —@KipWinger Click To Tweet

 Though Kip Winger came into his Berklee courses having already composed a successful piece for the San Francisco Ballet, he credits one of his professors at Berklee Online, Ben Newhouse, with opening new ways of thinking about music.

-“I did learn a lot from Ben, especially about composing for Film and TV,” says Winger, who has gone on to earn a Specialist Certificate in Orchestration for Film and TV.
+“I did learn a lot from Ben, especially about composing for Film and TV,” says Winger, who went on to earn a certificate in Orchestration for Film and TV.